Nicholas Apáti: Early career

-By early 1349, Apáti elevated into the position grand provost of Esztergom.
+By early 1349, Apáti elevated to the grand provost of Esztergom.
 Subsequently, he was made Bishop of Nyitra (present-day Nitra, Slovakia) by 18 May 1349, but soon he was replaced by Stephen Frankói still in that year.
 Meanwhile, Apáti also served as head (count) of the royal chapel (comes capellae regiae) from 1349 to 1351.
-In this quality, he supervised the convent of the royal chaplains, guarded the royal relic treasures and exercised jurisdiction over those servant laymen, who secured the liturgical activity of the court clergy.
-He also served as keeper of the royal seal and director of the place of authentication in the royal court beside that.
+In this quality, he supervised the convent of the royal chaplains, guarded the royal relic treasures and exercised jurisdiction over those servant laymen who secured the liturgical activity of the court clergy.
+He also served as keeper of the royal seal and director of the place of authentication in the royal court.
 Apáti was transferred to the Diocese of Zagreb on 11 January 1350 by Pope Clement.
-Apáti escorted Louis I, when the Hungarian monarch departed for his second Neapolitan campaign in April 1350.
+Apáti escorted Louis I when the Hungarian monarch departed for his second Neapolitan campaign in April 1350.
 After the fall of Aversa to Hungarian troops on 3 August, Apáti was consecrated as bishop in the town.
 The Hungarian troops, including Apáti, arrived in Buda on 25 October 1350.

 Apáti actively participated in the last phase of the conversion of the pagan Cumans, who had settled in Hungary a century before, which was completed during the reign of Louis.
 Apáti was made vice-chancellor in the second half of 1351, following the death of the long-time office-holder Thatamerius.
 Louis I held a Diet around the same time, in late 1351.
-As vice-chancellor, Apáti was draftsman of that law (later called ius aviticum), which confirmed all provisions of the Golden Bull of 1222, save the one that authorized childless noblemen to freely will their estates.
+As vice-chancellor, Apáti was a draftsman of that law (later called ius viaticum), which confirmed all provisions of the Golden Bull of 1222, save the one that authorized childless noblemen to freely will their estates.
 The law introduced an entail system, which existed until the Hungarian Revolution of 1848, prescribing that childless noblemen's landed property "should descend to their brothers, cousins and kinsmen".
 His family was granted the land Kesző for Apáti's legislative role during the diet.
-However, Nicholas Vásári, the Archbishop of Esztergom objected against the king's decision, which resulted a lawsuit between the two prelates.
+However, Nicholas Vásári, the Archbishop of Esztergom, objected to the king's decision, which resulted in a lawsuit between the two prelates.
 Soon, Vásári acknowledged the rightful donation of the possession.
 Apáti was considered a faithful confidant of Louis.
-The Hungarian monarch interceded at the Roman Curia in the interest of the bishop on 1 July 1352, when requested Pope Clement to authorize confessional grace and absolution in certain cases to the Diocese of Zagreb.
-Apáti also received permission from the papal court to freely donate each two benefices within the chapters of Zagreb and Čazma (Csázma) Upon the intervention of Louis, Apáti's nephews were also able to become canons of the collegiate chapter of Zagreb.
+The Hungarian monarch interceded at the Roman Curia in the bishop's interest on 1 July 1352, when he requested Pope Clement to authorize confessional grace and absolution in certain cases to the Diocese of Zagreb.
+Apáti also received permission from the papal court to freely donate two benefices within the chapters of Zagreb and Čazma (Csázma).
+Upon the intervention of Louis, Apáti's nephews were also able to become canons of the collegiate chapter of Zagreb.
 Apáti successfully recovered the fortress of Medvedgrad for his diocese in February 1352, but it proved to be a short-lived growth.
 The royal chronicler John of Küküllő started his career under the guidance of Apáti in the early 1350s.
 John led Apáti's episcopal chancellery since 1353.